ksherman/kds-site-gatsby/src/posts/2010-07-18-you-wish-surprise-would-never-stop-wonders.md

   - Video
   - Weddings
 ---
 So this is ***not*** a post of ***my work***, but of the videographer [Chris James][1] that put together this highlights video from my brothers wedding.
-This guy is a machine, I&#8217;m stunned he&#8217;s already got this edited together!
+This guy is a machine, I'm stunned he's already got this edited together!
 Talked with him for quite a while while getting high off a cheap cigar.
-He&#8217;s talented and a geek, stellar combination, I do say!
+He's talented and a geek, stellar combination, I do say!
 Few clips of me in there too.